keshavramji/mellea/docs/tutorial.md

 huggingface-cli login  # Optional: only needed for uploads
 ```

+> [!NOTE]
-> **Note on Privacy:** Before uploading your trained model to the Hugging Face Hub, consider whether your training data includes any proprietary, confidential, or sensitive information.
-Language models can unintentionally memorize details from small or domain-specific datasets.
+> **Warning on Privacy:** Before uploading your trained model to the Hugging Face Hub, review the visibility carefully.
+If you will be sharing your model with the public, consider whether your training data includes any proprietary, confidential, or sensitive information.
+Language models can unintentionally memorize details, and this problem compounds when operating over small or domain-specific datasets.

 ### Integrating the Tuned Model into Mellea

-After we have trained an aLoRA classifier for our task, we would like to use that classifier to check requirements in a Mellea program.
+After training an aLoRA classifier for our task, we would like to use that classifier to check requirements in a Mellea program.
 First, we need to setup our backend for using the aLoRA classifier:

 ```python
 backend = ...